 (1932) - ****

 Did you know they had a fake Marlene Dietrich?
-This film is like the action movie / lurid torture kinkfest that Von Sternberg's SHANGHAI EXPRESS was supposed to be, probably, before Von Sternberg crafted it into an expressionist dream poem.
-This one has Richard Dix, very drunk, as the kind of brawl-ready sea captain that Stefan on SNL would describe as "pony-keg chested."
-Gwili Andre is the Dietrich, the longtime abductee/obsession of a no-good Russo-Chinese bandit (C. Henry Gordon).
-You got to love any film that starts immediately after some huge fight that's left the bad guy with an ear chewed off by the escaped hero, vowing torturous reprisal.
-This pre-credits battle has left the good guy's riverboat critically damaged and in town under hurried repairs while the bandits regroup and prepare to lay siege.
+And she played the abductee/obsession of a no-good Russo-Chinese bandit (C. Henry Gordon) in ROAR OF THE DRAGON (1932?), a kind of comic strip brawler ala CHINA SEAS or what SHANGHAI EXPRESS (1932) was probably supposed to be before Dietrich and von Sternberg crafted it into an expressionist dream poem.
+Richard Dix slurs (for real?) as a very drunk but able riverboat captain, the kind that Stefan on SNL would describe as "pony-keg chested."
+And the bandit wants to kill him because he chewed off his ear before the opening credit.
+You got to love any film that starts immediately after some huge fight that's left the bad guy with an ear chewed off, vowing torturous reprisal.
+This pre-credits battle has left the good guy's riverboat critically damaged and under hurried repairs while the bandits lay siege.

-The Dietrich wants to help, she's white after all and Gordon is not supposed to be, but Dix doesn't trust her; she comes onto him originally--before the bandits lay sige to their hotel--and offers him sex in exchange for passage downriver on his under-repair steamer, but then he suspects she's a Mata Hari even after she shows him the cyanide tabs in her necklace and offers him one (he almost eats it, even knowing its poison!
-Now that's a gentleman!)
+The Dietrich wants to help, she's white after all but Dix doesn't trust her; she comes onto him originally, offers him sex in exchange for passage downriver on his under-repair steamer, but then he suspects she's a Mata Hari even after she shows him the cyanide tabs in her necklace and offers him one (he almost eats it, even knowing its poison!
+Now that's an existential gentleman!)
 When they finally hook up, the 'cutaway' scene between before and after 'that which cannot be shown' is Zazu Pitts twisting a handkerchief while listening to a romantic lullaby on the radio, her eyes drippy with by proxy orgasm!

 I wont spoil the events, but suffice to say Edward Everett Horton goes ballistic with a tripod machine gun.
 You heard me: E.E.
-Horton, the effete cuckold from so many golden screwballs.
+Horton, the effete cuckold from so many golden screwballs!
 He rocks it!
 The square-jawed Dix also rocks it; the fake Dietrich rocks it as well.
 I haven't said this in awhile about anything, but this film is the shit!
+Like if Paramount's SHANGHAI EXPRESS joined up with MGM's MASK OF FU MANCHU and it kicked BITTER TEA OF GENERAL YEN's ass all the way back to Columbia, dragging his canoe behind him!

 THREE WISE GIRLS